Swiftal13/The-Self-taught-Computer-Scientist/DataStructures.md

 # Static vs Dynamic
 Static data structures have a set amount of memory allocated to the data structure.
-A fixed size amount of memory
+A fixed size amount of memory In certain languages, programmers can set and predefine the memory amount for the structure